Exciting changes are on the way - stay tuned for RGR's fresh new look!

-Really Great Blog & In the News
+Blog & in the News

 In our constant effort to bridge the gap between reading research and teacher practice, Really Great Reading is excited to bring you our blog.
 Here we will dig deep into phonemic awareness, phonics concepts, sight words, word attack skills, accurate reading, spelling, fluency, and vocabulary.